haus-scholia/haus-scholia.github.io/welcome/index.markdown

 We also have a [Steam group](http://steamcommunity.com/groups/hausscholia), but only use it for Voice chat.

+##Steam Voice

+To join our group voice chat room:

+1. Connect a microphone to your computer
+2. Open the Settings window (in Steam), switch to the Voice tab, and test your send/receive levels.
+3. Open the Friends window
+4. Switch to the Groups tab
+5. Click the dropdown arrow next to Haus of Scholia and select "Enter group chat room"
+6. In the window that opens, click the dropdown arrow and select "Start voice"

 ##Website: blog, roster & gallery

-To edit your roster page, or write news posts if you so desire (the gallery is still under construction):
+If you want to edit your roster page or write news posts (the gallery is still under construction):

 1. Set up a GitHub account.
     1. Go to [github.com](https://github.com/) and click "Sign up for a GitHub Account."
 (Green button, top right.)